Trial of Yolanda Saldívar: First week

 On October 12, Valdez called Trinidad Espinoza to the stand.
 He testified that he saw Saldívar pointing a gun while running after Selena.
 Saldívar then stopped, lowered the gun, and walked back into her motel room displaying no emotion.
 After hearing this testimony, Marcella Quintanilla (Selena's mother) experienced chest and arm pains and was hospitalized to treat a sudden rise in her blood pressure.
 Motel maid Norma Marie Martinez also described the same events as Espinoza, but added that Saldívar had called Selena a "bitch".
 Tinker asked Martinez to indicate where she had been on a diagram of the scene of the crime.
 He believed that Martinez could not have seen or heard anything because she was a considerable distance from the vicinity of the shooting.

 Emergency room personnel, who attended to Saldívar when Selena drove her to the hospital to be checked for rape, claimed that Saldívar had lied to Selena about the rape as there were inconsistencies between the story she told them and the one she told Selena.
-Tinker asked the nurse to describe Saldívar's mood at that time.
-She replied that the Saldívar showed symptoms of depression.
+Tinker asked the nurse to describe Saldívar's mood at that time; she replied that Saldívar showed symptoms of depression.
 Tinker asked if those symptoms were typically found in a victim of sexual assault.
 The nurse agreed they were.
 Another nurse who attended to Saldívar stated that she had red welts on her neck and arms, but that they did not resemble the bruises a person would receive from an assault by a baseball bat as Saldívar claimed.

 The prosecutor showed the jury the outfit Saldívar had worn during her alleged rape.
 He claimed that someone had purposefully torn holes and shredded the shirt with scissors.
 On October 13, Rosalinda Gonzalez, the assistant manager of the Days Inn, was called to testify.
 She told the jury that when Selena arrived in the lobby after being shot, she had asked the singer who shot her.
 Selena cried out "the girl in room 158".
 Ruben DeLeon, the motel's salesman, said that Selena told him "Yolanda, Yolanda Saldívar shot me.
 The one in room 158."
 Receptionist Shawna Vela testified that she had heard the same statements but added that Selena had screamed: "lock the door, she'll shoot me again" before collapsing.
 Vela told the jury that there was so much blood that she felt nauseous before calling 911.
 The last person to be called to testify was paramedic Richard Fredrickson who described, in detail, Selena's condition and a mysterious ring she clutched in her hands.
 The Quintanilla family were seen sobbing as Fredrickson detailed his attempts to save Selena's life, while Saldívar "stared blankly".